 Everyone’s sensitivity to caffeine is different, but coffee and energy drinks can make some people jittery or experience “crashes” as the caffeine wears off.
 However, the caffeine molecules in green tea release more gradually, which help you to stay alert for a sustained period of time without experiencing the sudden crash or anxiety caused by regular caffeine.
 At the same time, a compound called L-theanine simultaneously keeps you calm and free of anxiety by inducing alpha-waves in your brain, which are normally achieved through deep meditation.
 While various studies show that caffeine can stay in your system for up to 12 hours, its effects on sleep as well as other impacts on the body are very different from person to person.
 Get to know your own personal sensitivity to caffeine so that you can manage what time and how much caffeine intake works best for you without disrupting your sleep at night.

 While everyone has different needs, you might consider using sleep supplements only as a last resort.
 It’s hard to know exactly what long-term effects a given supplement or drug will have on our individual bodies.
 Why not try some of the suggestions in this post first?

 Quieting the Mind

 Instead of just plopping down and waiting for your thoughts to stop running, a wind-down period right before bedtime can help you fall asleep by quieting your mind.
-Consider the activities that make you sleepy in general, like reading (or reading a particular book), listening to a story or podcast, or meditating.
+Consider the activities that make you sleepy in general, like reading (or reading a particular book you find boring or calming), listening to a story or podcast, or meditating.
 If you opt for listening to something, make sure your device is kept at a distance and the screen is turned off in order to ensure no blue light reaches your eyes.